mrbalraj007/Azure_DevOps_Projects/Azure_DevOps_All_Projects/12_Real-Time-DevOps-Project_CI-CD_Terraform_ACR_Storage_WebApp_SQL_Front-Door/FrontDoor.md

 Before diving into this project, here are some skills and tools you should be familiar with:

-Need to create a PAT access Token-
+- [x] Need to Create a PAT access Token

 - [x] [Terraform code](https://github.com/mrbalraj007/Azure_DevOps_Projects/tree/main/Azure_DevOps_All_Projects/12_Real-Time-DevOps-Project_CI-CD_Terraform_ACR_Storage_WebApp_SQL_Front-Door/Terraform_Code)<br>
   __Note__: Replace resource names and variables as per your requirement in terraform code